OWASP Top 10 and Snort Rule Creation

 • It will seem as if the server is attempting to access internal and external machines.

-Now the URL shown in that image is just the same webserver collecting a file from itself via a different port.
-But the address can be any internal or external address.
+Now, the URL shown in that image is just the same web server collecting a file from itself via a different port.
+But the address can be either an internal or an external address.

 Mitigations